 Liquid Sweeteners In Baking:

-Liquid sweeteners, including maple syrup (regular or keto maple syrup), honey (regular or keto honey), agave, and liquid inulin-based sweeteners require recipes developed for a liquid sweetener.
+Liquid sweeteners, including maple syrup (regular or zero sugar maple syrup), honey (regular or zero sugar honey), agave, and liquid inulin-based sweeteners require recipes developed for a liquid sweetener.
 This is because they would drastically alter the batter consistency in a baking recipe that calls for any granulated sugar or sugar alternative.